 In calculating annual performance-linked compensation for Representative Directors, we have set a formula that uses net income attributable to owners of parent and a consolidated ROE as performance indicators.
-Based on that calculation, the Compensation Committee deliberates on a proposal that reflects the performance evaluation (targets based on short-term and medium-term management strategies) of each Representative Director, with reference to the advice from the external experts, and proposes to the Board of Directors.
-The Board of Directors determines the final amount of compensation based on the proposals.
+The Compensation Committee deliberates on a proposed amount that reflects, against the figures calculated by the formula, the comparison with the competitors in terms of operating margin and operating margin growth ratio, as well as the performance evaluation (targets based on short-term and medium-term management strategies including ESG) of each Representative Director, with reference to the advice from the external experts.
+The Compensation Committee proposes the results of its deliberations to the Board of Directors, which, after considering the proposal, determines the final amount of compensation

-Setting the mission (evaluation items) Performance evaluation Determination of the amount of compensation Set the mission after deliberations by the Compensation Committee as well as deliberations by the members of the Board of Directors excluding the Representative Directors After deliberations by the Compensation Committee,evaluated by the members of the Board of Directors excluding the Representative Directors Determined by resolution of the Board of Directors upon proposal of the amount to be paid by the Compensation Committee to the Board of Directors
+Setting the mission (evaluation items) Performance evaluation Determination of the amount of compensation Set the mission after deliberations by the Compensation Committee as well as deliberations by the members of the Board of Directors excluding the Representative Directors (in a closed session) After deliberations by the Compensation Committee,evaluated by the members of the Board of Directors excluding the Representative Directors (in a closed session) Determined by resolution of the Board of Directors upon proposal of the amount to be paid by the Compensation Committee to the Board of Directors